ambroseboo/snippet-sharing-service/README.md

 ## Deployment
 - This project is deployed on Vercel (https://snippet-sharing-service-olive.vercel.app/).
 Backend and database hosted on Render.
 - Please be patient when opening the app, the backend will take some time to "wake up" (due to being hosted on Render)
+- The hosted database will be taken down on 21 Dec 2023 (due to hosting limitations on Render).
+Please inform me if you need me to host a new database.